-Poor Education Leads To Lost Dreams And Low Income For Many Jehovah's Witnesses
+Lack Of Education Leads To Lost Dreams And Low Income For Many Jehovah's Witnesses

 Education

-Poor Education Leads To Lost Dreams And Low Income For Many Jehovah's Witnesses
+Lack Of Education Leads To Lost Dreams And Low Income For Many Jehovah's Witnesses

-Poor Education Leads To Lost Dreams And Low Income For Many Jehovah's Witnesses
+Lack Of Education Leads To Lost Dreams And Low Income For Many Jehovah's Witnesses

 Growing up on Long Island, Zachary Linderer was obsessed with science.